-8. Official Vehicle Inspection Centers
+8. Official Vehicle Inspection Centers:

-These centers shall continue to operate during the hours of operation authorized under the lockdown, by establishing some method for being contacted by phone or email in order to coordinate inspection services in an orderly manner.
+These centers shall continue to operate until 10:00 p.m. from Monday to Sunday, by establishing some method for being contacted by phone or email in order to coordinate inspection services in an orderly manner.
 The people in charge of these establishments must ensure to take all necessary control measures to avoid having more than one customer at a time.

-9. Ornamental horticulture businesses.
+9. Ornamental horticulture businesses:

-These businesses shall continue to operate during the hours of operation authorized under the lockdown, by strictly following all precautionary measures regarding the use of face masks, frequent handwashing, and physical distancing.
+These businesses shall continue to operate until 10:00 p.m. from Monday to Sunday, by strictly following all precautionary measures regarding the use of face masks, frequent handwashing, and physical distancing.
 To accomplish this, they must make sure not to exceed thirty percent (30%) of the maximum occupancy established in the building code currently in force in Puerto Rico (PR Building Code 2018).
 As part of the infection control plan, each establishment must set aside some time at the end of their daily operations to clean and disinfect their facilities.